4nn0nym05/Powershell-Projects/GetFileHash/readme.md

 Done now you can right click any file and get hash of file.

---Uninstall coming soon-- for now navigate to HKEY_CLASSES_ROOT\*\shell  and delte folder GetFileHash
+-- Uninstall coming soon -- for now navigate to "HKEY_CLASSES_ROOT\*\shell"  and delete folder GetFileHash